 - Will you need to work while you’re in college?
 Get in the habit of regularly checking the places where part-time jobs and paid internships get posted: the Virtual Job Board, the Research Park Job Board, Handshake, the English Advising Facebook page, and this very website.
 ALL work experience counts, but opportunities come up on these sites that will help you build professional skills.

-- Make an appointmemnt to talk to Kirstin Wilcox, Director of Internships, by calling 333-4346.
+- Visit the Humanities Professional Resource Center in Greg Hall.
 You don’t need to have a plan to start having the conversation about what happens after you graduate, but the sooner you start having that conversation, the more likely you are to graduate with a plan.

 - Look into ways to get work experience relevant to your career interests, including internships, volunteer work, and undergraduate research opportunities